 The same holds true for technological advances across the fintech space.

 Take Riskalyze for example.
-When the company was started back in 2011, few people could have predicted that someday this innovative startup would challenge the likes of TD Ameritrade and SEI.
+When the company was started back in 2011, few people could have predicted that someday this innovative startup would be turn the sleepy market for risk profiling software on its head.
 And yet here we are in 2017, where a recent $20M round of funding has the industry wondering what CEO Aaron Klein is building.
 Riskalyze might have started out as a risk analysis tool, but what will it grow up to be?

 A recent article by Ryan Neal on WealthManagement.com looks at that question in some detail.

 Neal spoke with financial planning industry guru Michael Kitces about Riskalyze’s February 2017 announcement of their model marketplace, called the AutoPilot Partner Store:

 “[Kitces] was skeptical that Riskalyze’s partner store will be the ultimate disruptor because of the 10 basis point to 15 basis point fee they charge for it.
 He said firms like TD, which announced a model marketplace through iRebal, are more likely to succeed in creating this kind of platform because they make money on the underlying custody.”

 I both agree and disagree with this statement.
 I think the use of the term “ultimate disruptor” is a bit ostentatious.
 The trend of direct-to-advisor model marketplaces has the potential to be disruptive.
 For Riskalyze, they will have to deal with the transition from technology provider to investment manager.
 (See Can Retail Model Marketplaces Challenge TAMPs for Assets?)